Temperance: Modern RWS Tarot Card Meanings

 In a Spiritual Context

 This card is the very essence of the "Great Work."
 It is about the sacred alchemical process of aligning the higher and lower self to the will of the Divine Soul.
-The angel on the card is the Higher Self, pouring the life-giving influx between the two cups of duality: conscious and subconscious, spiritual and material, logical and intuitive.
 This card signifies a profound period of healing and integration, especially after a major spiritual event.
-It is the process of gently healing the rifts within the self, blending all your parts into a single, cohesive, and illuminated whole.
-This is the true "path of the middle way," a disciplined spiritual practice that avoids the extremes of both severe asceticism and mindless indulgence.
-It is a sign that your spiritual practice is balanced, grounded, and leading to a state of true inner peace.
+It is the process of gently getting the lower self under control and attuning the incarnating soul to it’s Divine counterpart.

 In Common Spread Positions